JuDFTteam/aiida-fleur/docs/source/user_guide/plugin/fleurcode_plugin.rst

 Description
 '''''''''''
-Use the plugin to support inputs of the Fleur code i.e. the 'fleur' and 'fleur_MPI' executable.
+Use the plugin to support inputs of the Fleur code i.e. the ``fleur`` and ``fleur_MPI`` executables.

 Supported codes
 '''''''''''''''
-* tested from Fleur v0.27 (MAX release 1.0) onwards.
+* Tested for Fleur v0.27 (MAX release 2.0).
 It is NOT back compatible to version v0.26 and earlier, because the I/O has changed completely and the plugin relies on the xml I/O.

-Not (yet) supported code features
+Not supported code features
 '''''''''''''''''''''''''''''''''

-* sparning multiple fleur calculation with on execution of fleur in a certain subdir structure (on can parse the commandline switches, but it will fail, because the subdirs have to be prepared on the machine.)
+* sparring multiple fleur calculation with on execution of fleur in a certain subdir structure (on can parse the commandline switches, but it will fail, because the subdirs have to be prepared on the machine.)
-* 1D, not supported by the plugin, but currently also not testest in Fleur 0.27 (in principal possible, some plugin functionalities have to be updated.)
+* 1D, not supported by the plugin, but currently also not tested in Fleur 0.27 (in principal possible, some plugin functionalities have to be updated.)

-Partially supported yet
+Partially supported
 .......................

-* LDA+U, not tested yet, in principal possible, but user has to take care of copying the files, nothing parsed to output
+* J_ij and D_ij calculations will be available soon.
-* Noncolinear Magnetism, not tested yet, in principal possible, but user has to take care of copying the extra files, not all information is parsed.
+* LDA+U, hybrid functionals and Wannier 90 not tested, in principal possible, but user ha to take care of copying the extra files, not all information is parsed.
-* Jijs same as nonco.
-* Hybrid functionals same as noco
-* Wannier 90 same as noco

 Sketch of nodes
 '''''''''''''''
 .. image:: images/fleur_calc.png